Tag Archives: Independent Drama

 On paper, it reads like it could be a comedy, but it is a character study and strictly a drama.

-The film is not a lesbian film per se, but it is a human film- anyone in a long-term commitment or anyone who admires a character-driven film can relate to this movie and it should be viewed.
+Concussion (2013) is not a lesbian film per se, but it’s a human film- anyone in a long-term commitment or anyone who admires a character-driven film will relate to this movie and it should be viewed.

 Jeff, Who Lives at Home-2011